See explanation below

 With a renewed increase in pressure due to back-flowing water after the end of the eruption, most of the vesicles are destroyed again.
 In the end, Mayer et al. show that chemical evolution is possible through cyclic repetition of the pressure fluctuations, which leads to the mutual stabilization of peptides and vesicles.

-Fig. 10 Vesicle formation after depressurization resulting from a cold-water geyser eruption. a) Mist droplets are coated with a shell of lipids. b) In contact with lipids on the water surface, a second coating is formed (based on Mayer et al. 2015 [2]).
-The vesicles consist of distilled water with a proportion of organic molecules.
-The difference in salt concentrations inside and outside creates instability, leading to rapid destruction during the next geyser eruption.
-The same vesicle formation process occurs with water splashes that are thrown over the surface of the water during a turbulent geyser eruption.
-The vesicles that form are significantly larger, have a significantly higher concentration of organic molecules, but have the same salt content as the surrounding water.
-This means that they are more stable than the vesicles from the mist droplets and have higher concentrations of organic molecules for reactions.
+Fig. 10 Vesicle formation following pressure reduction as a consequence of a cold-water geyser eruption. (a) Mist droplets are coated with a lipid envelope. (b) Upon contact with lipids at the water surface, a second envelope is formed (based on Mayer et al. 2015 [2]).
+The vesicles consist of distilled water containing a fraction of organic molecules.
+The difference in salt concentrations between the exterior (high) and the interior (salt-free) leads to instability, resulting in rapid destruction during the next geyser eruption.
+The same vesicle-formation process occurs with water splashes that are thrown above the water surface during a turbulent geyser eruption.
+The vesicles formed in this manner are considerably larger, contain much higher concentrations of organic molecules, and exhibit the same salt concentrations as the surrounding water.
+As a result, they are more stable than vesicles formed from mist droplets and provide higher concentrations of organic molecules for reactions.
+Amino acids (colored dots) and a specific RNA (see above) interacting with the membrane are depicted.

 This work is licensed under a